material-components/material-components-web/packages/mdc-slider/README.md

 </div>
 ```

-> **NOTE**: When the provided step is indivisble to distance between max and min,
+> **NOTE**: When the provided step is indivisible to distance between max and min,
-> we place the secondary to last marker proportionally at where thumb could reach and
+> we place the second to last marker proportionally at where thumb could reach and
 > place the last marker at max value.

 ### Disabled sliders